Amir-Rastkhadiv/easy-trip/README.md

 Colour improves the aesthetic appeal of a website in more than one way.
 Colour can also influence and evoke certain kinds of emotions in users.
 Colour psychology has served as a powerful tool for logo branding and marketing.

-This summary of colour studies shows how Fun Gym's developer used those benefits in the logo and on all of its pages:
+This summary of colour studies shows how Easy Trip's developer used those benefits in the logo and on all of its pages:

 -  Colour Psychology :